 Georgia boasts no shortage of beautiful scenery and landscape as well as historical landmarks and exhibits.
-Much of this beauty and history can be seen in the protected areas of Georgia's national parks.
-Eleven national parks, areas and sites can be found in this history-rich state of the South.
-Some of these parks and historical sites are reviewed below grouped together by their region of the state.
+Much of this beauty and history can be seen in the protected areas of the National Parks in Georgia.

 National Parks in Georgia

-The peach state is filled with great historical parks and state parks.
-You can learn more about Native American history in this area, Camp Sumter and more.
 Don't miss visiting the visitor centers to learn more about each of these parks and learn more about the local history.

 Andersonville National Historic Site